ZhenyaYoratt/NedoHelper/README.md

 Special thanks to the open-source community for providing libraries and tools that facilitate rapid development.
 This project leverages several community resources to enhance its functionality.

 ## License
-This project has an MIT license.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).

 ---